jbasrai/jbasrai.github.io/mira/index.md

 - Example in key of Bb: V7: Eb F A => I: D F Bb.
 [Example improvisation](./v7.mp3)

 #### Work on a tune (10 min)
 These are various things to practice.
 Move slowly through the list, maybe covering just 1 or 2 topics per day.
 Aim to really master these, so you can do them without thinking.
-Break tune up into smaller sections so that there's no part of the tune that feels iffy.
+Break tune up into smaller sections and loop these sections, so that there's no part of the tune that feels iffy.

 - Melody of tune
 - Bass movement
+- Melody + bass.
+[Example](./
 - Bass in LH, sing 3rd of chord (or play in RH).
 [Example over Sunny Side of the Street](./3.mp3)
 - Bass in LH, sing voice lead lines (top note stays or only moves by a half/whole step).
 Top note will try to be the 3rd of the chord, or some kind of suspension leading into the 3rd of next chord.
 [Example starting on G](./vl.mp3)
 - Do it in the other inversion, by starting on the 7th of the first chord.
 [Example starting on C](./vli.mp3)